eonist/eonist.github.io/_posts/_2019-02-03-mobilize-for-happiness.md

-Mobilize your team for hapiness
+Mobilize your team for happiness

 and they will champion your product more than any other team ever will